franceslinyc/Data-Structures-2023/Module 8 - Hash Maps/02 Exploration: Hash Table Collisions/README.md

 - There are two ways to accommodate.

-  1. via chaining (use linked lists as buckets or chains)
+  1. via chaining (use linked list-based buckets or chains)

   2. via open addressing (store directly in hash table array)